Nadieva/parcel-quote-backend/ReadMe.md

 # parcel-quote-backend

 User calculates the final price for the delivery of parcels with different weights.
 To do so, weights must be entered and routes selected in the form.
+The web application is [here](https://parcel-quote.netlify.app/).

 The project is made of two parts: